grattan/R_at_Grattan/docs/Packages_at_Grattan.md

 # Packages commonly used at Grattan {#packages}

 R comes with a lot of functions - commands - built in to do a broad range of tasks.
-You could, if you really wanted, import a dataset, clean it up, estimate a model, and make a plot all using the functions that come with R - known as 'base R'^[Technically some of the 'built-in' functions are part of packages, like the `tools`, `utils` and `stats` packages that come with R. We'll refer to all these as base R.].
+You could, if you really wanted, import a dataset, clean it up, estimate a model, and make a plot just using the functions that come with R - known as 'base R'^[Technically some of the 'built-in' functions are part of packages, like the `tools`, `utils` and `stats` packages that come with R. We'll refer to all these as base R.].
+But using packages will make your life easier.

 Like R itself, packages are free and open source.
 You can install them from within RStudio.

-Some packages - like the `tidyverse` collection of packages - are broadly popular among R users.
+Some packages we use - like the `tidyverse` collection of packages - are very popular among R users.
 Some - like the `grattantheme` package - are specific to Grattan Institute.
 Others - like the `readabs` package - are made by Grattan people, useful at Grattan, but also used outside of the Institute.

-## Installing packages {#install-packages}
+## How to install packages {#install-packages}

 You'll typically install packages using the console in RStudio.
 That's the part of the window that, by default, sits in the bottom-left corner of the screen.

-In our work at Grattan, we use packages from two different source: CRAN and Github.
+In our work at Grattan, we use packages from two different source: the Comprehensive R Archive Network (CRAN) and Github.
 The main difference you need to know about is that we use different commands to install packages from these two sources.

 To install a package from CRAN, we use the command `install.packages()`.